COVID 19 Procedures

 Website Current Condition Page

 The National Park Service is working service-wide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic.
-Masks are required to be worn inside all federal buildings, regardless of vacination status.
-Based on guidance from the Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:
+Masks are required to be worn inside all federal buildings in counties with a "high" transmission rate.
+Status can be checked

 Temporary Road/Parking Closures:

 - The northern section of Park Road between Highway 90 and VFW Road will be closed through Spring of 2022.
 Park facilities, including the Davis Bayou Campground and William M. Colmer Visitor Center, along with the Gulf Coast Research Lab, and all residential homes will remain accessible during construction via a detour from VFW Road to Park Road.

 - The Perdido Key Discovery Trail and boardwalk in Florida.

 - Southside (concession) restrooms on Ship Island.

 Fort Barrancas Area, including all forts and facilities, are open from 9 a.m. - 4:30 p.m.
 Saturday through Wednesday.
 Visitors must have a military ID card and permission to enter Naval Air Station Pensacola to access Fort Barrancas.

 The Naval Live Oaks Visitor Center and indoor exhibit area are permanently closed.